-In this section, we describe experiments probing the coherent polarization dynamics of a single interface quantum dot induced by impulsive excitation with ultrafast light pulses.
+In this section, we describe experiments probing the coherent polarization dynamics of a single interface QD induced by impulsive excitation with ultrafast light pulses.
 Specifically, three different topics are addressed.
-First, we ask the fundamental question to what extent the ultrafast nonlinear optical response of a single IQD resembles that of an atomic system and how many-body Coulomb interactions - often governing optical nonlinearities of higher-dimensional systems such as quantum wells and wires - affect the QD polarization dynamics.
+First, we ask the fundamental questions: To what extent does the ultrafast nonlinear optical response of a single QD resemble that of an atomic system and how do many-body Coulomb interactions often governing optical nonlinearities of higher-dimensional systems such as quantum wells and wires-affect the QD polarization dynamics?
 Then we demonstrate coherent control of the phase of the QD polarization by probing the optical Stark effect in a single QD and coherent control of the polarization amplitude by probing Rabi oscillations in single QD.